 If you set rules on answers within a question then you can direct participants to pages based on what answer they select.
 We have many question types available but Skip Logic can only be used with “closed questions”.
 This is where only one single answer can be selected.
 Such questions are: Multiple Choice with Single Selection, Drop-Down List, Rating & Net Promoter Score (NPS).

 When the participant navigates next, instead of going to the next page, they will be taken to the page you have selected.
 In cases where there is a rule on the page and a rule on a question within that page, if there is a match with the question-rule, it will override the page’s rule.
 Rules on pages only apply if there is no matching rule in a question.

 Below you can see a quick animation of Skip Logic in action.
 In this example we have 3 pages.
 The first page asks the participant if they like cats.
 If they select “Yes” they are taken directly to page 3, skipping page 2 which asks why they don’t like cats:

 Redirect your participants using Skip Logic

-It is common practice to ask some screening questions at the beginning of your survey to “Screen out” participants who do not qualify for your target audience.
-When you apply Skip Logic to a question, you have multiple options to choose from in the drop-down.
-One of which is “End survey: Redirect to URL“.
+When you apply Skip Logic, you have multiple options to choose from in the drop-down, one of which is “End survey: Redirect to URL“.

 Skip Logic gives you the power to create complex surveys with minimal effort.
 The ability to skip pages and present relevant information to your participants is extremely useful and should improve overall response rates.